byu-oit/github-action-slack/README.md

 ## Setup
 Your Slack workplace will need a <img src="https://github.com/byu-oit/github-action-slack/blob/master/cancel.png" width="16" height="16"> (`:cancel:`) emoji.
 We've provided one in this repo.

-Then, all you'll need is a webhook URL and a channel ID.
+Then, all you'll need is a webhook URL and a channel that you want to post to.

 ## Usage